 The FSMA forms a cornerstone of the UK regulatory regime for financial services.
 Under Section 19 FSMA, a person must not carry on a regulated activity in the UK or purport to do so unless he or she is authorised or exempt.3 This is referred to as the general prohibition, breach of which is a criminal offence (see Section VIII.i).

 A regulated activity is an activity of a specified kind that is carried on by way of business and relates to an investment of a specified kind.4 The Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO) sets out the kinds of activities and investments that are specified for this purpose.
-Therefore, a key question is whether some types of virtual currencies may be specified investments under the RAO, and if so, into which category or categories of specified investments they fall.
-In general, the answer to this question will depend on the substantive features of the virtual currency under consideration, and so a case-by-case analysis of the relevant fact pattern will be needed.
-However, we set out in subsection i some broad principles about how different types of virtual currencies are likely to be categorised under the UK regulatory regime.
+In general, a case-by-case analysis of the substantive features of the virtual currency under consideration is needed to determine whether it is a specified investment under the RAO and, if so, into which category of specified investments it falls.
+However, Section II.i sets out some broad principles about how different types of virtual currencies are likely to be categorised under the UK regulatory regime.
 At a high level, the FCA has indicated exchange tokens (i.e., cryptocurrencies) and utility tokens are not regulated types of financial instruments, whereas activities relating to cryptocurrency derivatives and securities tokens are regulated.
-We also consider in subsection ii whether arrangements relating to the issue of virtual currencies could involve the creation of a collective investment scheme (CIS).
+We also consider in Section II.ii whether arrangements relating to the issue of virtual currencies could involve the creation of a collective investment scheme (CIS).

 Even if virtual currencies are not specified investments under the RAO, firms carrying on activities relating to virtual currencies may be subject to regulatory requirements discussed in the subsequent sections of this chapter.